zuplo/docs/docs/articles/background-loader.md

 :::warning

-You cannot return a `Response` created by the BackgroundLoader as a response from a policy or handler.
-Responses cannot be re-used in this way - they are associated with the originating request and results from the BackgroundLoader can be shared across requests.
+You can't return a `Response` created by the BackgroundLoader as a response from a policy or handler.
+Responses can't be re-used in this way - they're associated with the originating request and results from the BackgroundLoader can be shared across requests.

 :::